kessiezhang/kessiezhang/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a Data Scientist who is passionate about using programming and data science to better our lives through technology and knowledge sharing.
 Currently, I'm a Data Scientist at Cisco Umbrella helping PMs and executives build a product roadmap through providing customers insights.
-In my free time, I enjoy learning new things and share things I've learned through public speaking and technical blogging.
+In my free time, I enjoy learning new things and share things I've learned through public speaking and blogging.

 Outside of work, I also...